yushoo/dash/README.md

             - Takes in the the room prop from chat component.
             - Image link to leave the chat and go back to the root landing page.
         - Input
+            - Stores the user input.
+            - Event handler for when a button is clicked that calls the sendMessage method (passed in from chat component).
         - Join
             - This is the root destination of dash.
             - contains two state hooks: name and room